 In 2013 BLM consulted with several federally recognized tribes in the project area.
 BLM also used newsletters to keep communities informed of the progress of the Remedial Investigation.
+Use the links at right to view newsletters and meeting notes from previous community meetings.

-Download these and earlier project newsletters using the links at the right.
 If you'd like to be added to the project mail list to receive future newsletters, please use the "Contact Us" link at the bottom of this page.

 In 2012 BLM held community meetings in ten middle and lower Kuskokwim River communities.
 BLM also hosted "What's Happening at Red Devil Mine?
 A Talking Circle for Interested Kuskokwim Communities" during the 2012 Alaska Forum on the Environment.
 Use the links at right to view summaries of the Talking Circle session and community meetings.

 How to Contact Us

 - Alan Bittner, Anchorage Field Manager, 907-267-1246 or toll-free 800-478-1263